-Want to find out more about carbohydrates and fiber?
-Then you're guaranteed to find what you're looking for here!
-Carbohydrates are a macronutrient and are primarily known as fuel for muscles and the brain.
-But of course that's not all!
+Want to learn more about carbohydrates and fiber?
+Then you will definitely find what you are looking for here!
+Carbohydrates belong to the macronutrients and are mainly known as fuel for muscles and brain.
+But that's not all, of course!

-I have summarized the most important basics in this article.
-We start with a brief profile of carbohydrates.
-Then we continue with basic information, the daily requirement, the physiological importance of carbohydrates, as well as the best and healthiest sources of carbohydrates and what vegans and vegetarians should look out for in their diet.
+I have compiled the most important basics in this article.
+We start with a short fact sheet on carbohydrates.
+Then we continue with basic information, the daily need, physiological importance of carbohydrates, as well as the best and healthiest sources of carbohydrates and what vegans and vegetarians should look for in the supply.

 Here is in advance a short Table of contents for you: